spockele/noisetools/README.md

 ### pySQAT
 Translation layer to run SQAT with this toolbox.
 Contains SQAT v1.1 inside to allow for running [[1](#greco2023)].
+Currently only works with MATLAB R2023b - Python==3.11 - matlabengine==23.2.

 ---
 ## Copyright Notice